devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ### Define communication preferences

-To define communication preferences, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Users`.
+To define communication preferences, use the Grafana Cloud main navigation menu for `Alerts & IRM > IRM > Users`.
 There you should see your name listed as the only user in your account.
 Press the `Edit` button.

 Add your phone number and verify it using the steps found on the `Phone Verification` tab.